 Individual patients will benefit from a personalised approach to their respective medical condition thanks to the bio-printed regenerative medicine solution.

 Scope: Tissue-specific functional 3D bio-printing of living cells has made significant progress as a new approach for transplantation applications in regenerative medicine.
 There are currently several types of bio-printing technologies under development for the repair of different targeted tissues or organs.
 To fully unleash the potential of bio-printed cell constructs for regenerative medicine several bottlenecks still need to be overcome.
 Various studies in pre-clinical models have shown that bio-printed cell constructs or tissues hold great promise for transplantation medicine, by allowing autologous tissue grafts being printed thus avoiding adverse graft-host reactions.
 However, translation of such approaches into clinical settings (i.e. humans) and their application to internal organs still needs to be investigated and demonstrated.
 Dependant on the actual target site (i.e. the defect tissue or organ in the human body) different bio-printing approaches may be preferable.
-“In-situ” bio-printing, sometimes also referred to as “in-vivo”, has been proposed to have significant advantages over an in-vitro bio-printing technique followed by transplantation.
+“In-situ” bio-printing, sometimes also referred to as “in-vivo”, or as “intraoperative”, reflects a bioprinting process performed on a live subject in a surgical setting and has been proposed to have significant advantages over an in-vitro bio-printing technique followed by transplantation.
 In-situ bio-printing involves direct patterning of bio-inks onto a patient’s body at the target site, allowing for precise construction of a site-matching tissue-structure within the actual physiological location where regeneration or repair is needed.
 As such, in situ bio-printing allows for high adaptability, reduced risk of contamination, improved cell viability, function and host integration.
 The high cell densities present in the human vital organs underscore the importance of bio-inks which contain less additional biomaterials as matrix.
 Hence the bio-printing of cell constructs that comprise native tissue-like cell densities may facilitate repair and/or regeneration of defect internal organs.
 For such approaches meticulous engineering of the bio-printing equipment is necessary, involving sophisticated micro-surgical instrumentation and medical imaging platforms.

 To address these challenges, researchers should work in multidisciplinary teams with engineers, biomedical scientists, cell biologists and medical doctors.
-Proposals should be based on the use of human cells and address the following activities:
+Proposals should be based on the use of human cells and address all the following activities:

-Develop or improve existing bioprinting equipment that comprises all steps of the bio-printing suite to print bio-constructs with high cell-density for improved vascularization and faster repair of the defect in the body
+Develop or improve existing bioprinting equipment that comprises all steps of the bio-printing suite to print bio-constructs with high cell-density for improved vascularization and faster repair of the defect in the body;

-Scale-up the chosen bio-printing technology to a GMP-conform/compliant manufacturing process and assess its clinical value in first in-human studies
+Scale-up the chosen bio-printing technology to a GMP-conform/compliant manufacturing process;

+Perform all necessary regulatory work enabling the conduct of clinical studies and assess the clinical value of the developed bio-printing technology in first in-human studies.

-Priority should be given to bio-printing approaches that employ an “in-situ” approach or target vital organs.
+Priority should be given to bio-printing approaches that either target vital internal organs followed by surgical grafting or employ in-situ approaches depositing the cell-laden bioink directly from the printhead on the defect target site in the body.

 Regulatory knowledge of the field is desired and should be documented through contacts with relevant national or international European regulatory authorities.
 A good understanding of the different steps involved and the inherent risks in each of these steps will be a basis to identify appropriate safety and quality requirements.
 Requirements from the different established EU frameworks on substances of human origin (SoHO), medical devices and pharmaceuticals including advanced therapy medicinal products (ATMP) are to be considered for manufacturing/preparation as well as for clinical outcome monitoring.
 A combination of requirements from different frameworks might be most appropriate to allow for responsible and fast uptake.